Gravarty/ubfi-iso/README.md

 <p>
   Ubuntu used to offer a minimal ISO that worked similar to Debian.
 This option was dropped years ago, and today the only real alternative is the Server ISO.
 Unfortunately, it does not properly support language packs.
-You can download and install them, but the system often does not apply them correctly.
+You can download and install them, but the system does not apply them correctly.
 </p>

 <p>